The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers: Summary

-\item All the HESTIA galaxies clearly show the impact of the most massive mergers seen as a sharp increase of the eccentricity~(and decrease of the $V_\phi$) for all the stars that existed in the main progenitor before the merger thus reproducing well the Splash/Plume-like stellar populations recently discovered in the Milky Way using the \Gaia data.
-Moreover, each HESTIA galaxy shows a few kinematically-distinct~(seen in the eccentricity and $V_\phi$ distributions) populations caused by different mergers and about $7-14\%$ of these stars have negative angular momentum.
+\item All the HESTIA galaxies clearly show the impact of the most massive mergers seen as a sharp increase in the eccentricity~(and decrease in the $V_\phi$) for all the stars that existed in the main progenitor before the merger thus nicely reproducing the Splash-/Plume-like stellar populations recently discovered in the MW using \Gaia data.
+Moreover, each HESTIA galaxy shows a few kinematically distinct~(seen in the eccentricity and $V_\phi$ distributions) populations caused by different mergers and about $7-14\%$ of these stars have negative angular momentum.

-\item We analyse the emerging of the in-situ component of the stellar halo, defined kinematically using the Toomre diagram.
-We showed that a substantial fraction~($30-40\%$) of the inner stellar halo is formed in-situ; while the in-situ mass fraction does not exceed $5\%$ of the total stellar halo mass in the outer parts~(out to $20-50$~kpc) of the HESTIA galaxies.
-The in-situ stellar haloes defined kinematically have a broad range of ages with the mean values of $7-9$~Gyr, which is by $1-2$~Gyr younger than the accreted halo component.
-Although the age distributions of the in-situ stellar halo show a number of prominent peaks correlating with the most significant merger events, its substantial mass emerges in between or well after the mergers.
+\item We have analyse the emergence of the in situ component of the stellar halo, defined kinematically using the Toomre diagram.
+We have shown that a substantial fraction~($30-40\%$) of the inner stellar halo is formed in situ; while the in situ mass fraction does not exceed $5\%$ of the total stellar halo mass in the outer parts~(out to $20-50$~kpc) of the HESTIA galaxies.
+The in situ stellar haloes defined kinematically have a broad range of ages with the mean values of $7-9$~Gyr, which is between $1-2$~Gyr younger than the accreted halo component.
+Although the age distributions of the in situ stellar halo show a number of prominent peaks correlating with the most significant merger events, its substantial mass emerges in between or well after the mergers.

-\item We showed that the diagonal wedges in the $\rm R_{max}-Z_{max}$ distributions can be linked to different merger events.
+\item We have shown that the diagonal wedges in the $\rm R_{max}-Z_{max}$ distributions can be linked to different merger events.
 In particular, the lowest angle~($\rm \arctan{Z_{max}/R_{max}}$) wedges correspond to the stars formed after the last significant merger, while the wedges with larger angles are made of stars formed in between the previous significant mergers.

 \end{itemize}